 They found it quite strange- the current world data set is incorrect by quite a bit because they didn’t account for other reaction channels that turn on.

-Using a special type of detector, scientists were able to know what neutron energy is.
+Using a special type of detector, scientists could know what neutron energy is.
 This was the leading enabling technology that made this measurement possible.

 KamLAND weighs approximately a thousand tons.
 So, while carbon-13 accounts for only 1.1% of all carbon, KamLAND contains 10 tons of it.
 Radon entering the detector decays into daughter elements having different energies.
 The alpha particles produced by those decays interact with carbon-13, creating a background that overwhelms the neutrino signal.
 This was the main source of Background in these experiments.